Last Updated on May 30, 2022 by Sorin Petroj

-However, the time has shown that many Chinese players also perform topspins on both sides of the racket with a penhold style of play.
+However, time has shown that many Chinese players also perform topspins on both sides of the racket with a penhold style of play.

-Who should choose a flared handle?
+Who you should choose a flared handle?

 Flared handles are suitable for players who don’t change their grips more often and are perfect for players who use front-hand play.